 Privacy Policy

-Enboarder offers our employer clients an onboarding and engagement platform available through its website and accessible on any device (Platform).
-Using our Platform, our employer clients (“Clients”) build customized workflows on their own to create engaging experiences with their employees.
+Enboarder offers an onboarding and engagement platform available through its website and accessible on any device (Platform) to employers.
+Using our Platform, our employer clients (Clients) build customized workflows on their own to create engaging experiences with their employees.

-This Privacy Policy applies to the information and data collected by Enboarder as a controller, including the information collected through our public website www.enboarder.com (Website) and in the business-to-business context via the Platform or through other channels as described below.
+This Privacy Policy applies to the information and data collected by Enboarder as a “data controller” – which means we determine the purpose and means of processing such personal information, including the information collected through our public website http://www.enboarder.com (Website), in the business relationship context with Clients or prospective Clients via the Platform, or in the employment relationship with employees or applicants.
 It also describes your choices regarding use, access, and correction of your personal information.

 Notice at Collection